mechawrench/wificom-docs/docs/w0rld_integration.md

 ## Play w0rld
 1. Ensure your WiFiCom is connected to WiFi (first menu option)
 1. Go ahead and summon as usual, you only need to press the DCom button once now!
-1. You can also battle as usual, at this point your WiFiCom should be working, if not, please check you followed every step (Subscribing to w0rld is required to use WiFiCom in w0rld)
+1. You can also battle as usual, at this point your WiFiCom should be working, if not, please check you followed every step
+1. If your WiFiCom has a speaker, it will beep to let you know when it has received your requests from w0rld

 ## Use an A-Com/D-Com
 Simply uncheck the WiFiCom box in the settings menu to use an A-Com/D-Com